-If you are trekking in India, Roopkund Trek is a must!
+If you are trekking in India, Roopkund Trekking is a must!
 It has everything you need.
 Deep pristine forests, bubbling streams, breathtaking campgrounds, miles of rolling meadows, snow and ice, and the kick of great adventure as you ascend from 8,000 feet to 16,000 feet.

 History of Roopkund Trek